Marvelous Muleshoe Ranch Service, Gailuro Mountains, Arizona

 Equipment and Clothing

-Trip members are expected to furnish their own day packs -- comparable to a student's bookbag, not a fanny pack.
+Trip members are expected to furnish their own day pack -- comparable to a student’s bookbag, not a fanny pack.
 The Ranch will provide work tools.
-Bring and expect to carry at least three one-liter/one-quart water containers, your own supply of moleskin and bandages, sunscreen, insect repellent, and lip balm.
+Bring and expect to carry at least three one-liter/quart water containers, your own supply of moleskin and bandages, sunscreen, insect repellent, and lip balm.
 Bring clothes and boots that are comfortable.
 Remember, this is not a fashion show -- bring clothes that are broken-in (but not worn out) and that can be easily layered for warmth and removed as the day's temperature increases.
 February temperatures in this area can range from 30 degrees at night to 75 degrees in the mid-afternoon.
 While we hope for warm, clear days, rain can sweep in.
 The only special item you must bring is a good pair of gloves.
-Gloves, like boots, serve best when broken in early.
+Gloves, like boots, serve best when broken-in early.
 Bedding will be provided for you.

 Please avoid the temptation to be casual about necessary items -- come prepared.
 Because the Ranch is located in a remote area, once we have settled in, it will not be convenient to drive anywhere for necessities.
 Willcox is a small town with limited amenities.